

 WPDATMP (or wpdatmp) #

-WPDATMP creates a temporary table from the data available in a variable that was previously saved with WPDAVAR.
-The following code extends the previous code by creating a temporary table from the query result available in variable my_genres.
-The temporary table get the same name as the temporary variable.
+The WPDATMP command creates a temporary table from a variable that was previously set with WPDAVAR.
+The temporary table will use the same name as the variable:

 select * from genre